ianwremmel/clark/README.md

 **Benefits**

 *   Alle is symlink free.
-It relies on the behavior of `require()` inside a `node_modules` directory to search both up the tree and in sibling folders, thus letting your packages find each automatically.
+It relies on the behavior of `require()` inside a `node_modules` directory to search both up the tree and in sibling folders, thus letting your packages find each other automatically.

 **Caveats**